graphql-python/graphene/docs/types/objecttypes.rst

 * This value object is then used as ``parent`` while calling ``Person.resolve_full_name`` to resolve the scalar String value "Luke Skywalker".
 * The scalar value is serialized and sent back in the query response.

-Each resolver returns the next :ref:`ResolverRootArgument` to be used in executing the following resolver in the chain.
+Each resolver returns the next :ref:`ResolverParamParent` to be used in executing the following resolver in the chain.
 If the Field is a Scalar type, that value will be serialized and sent in the **Response**.
-Otherwise, while resolving Compound types like *ObjectType*, the value be passed forward as the next :ref:`ResolverRootArgument`.
+Otherwise, while resolving Compound types like *ObjectType*, the value be passed forward as the next :ref:`ResolverParamParent`.

 Naming convention
 ^^^^^^^^^^^^^^^^^

-This :ref:`ResolverRootArgument` is sometimes named ``obj``, ``parent``, or ``source`` in other GraphQL documentation.
+This :ref:`ResolverParamParent` is sometimes named ``obj``, ``parent``, or ``source`` in other GraphQL documentation.
 It can also be named after the value object being resolved (ex. ``root`` for a root Query or Mutation, and ``person`` for a Person value object).
 Sometimes this argument will be named ``self`` in Graphene code, but this can be misleading due to :ref:`ResolverImplicitStaticMethod` while executing queries in Graphene.

-.. _ResolverInfoArgument:
+.. _ResolverParamInfo:

 GraphQL Execution Info (*info*)
 *******************************